tomtsagk/avdl/CONTRIBUTING.md

 #### Base Branch

-Currently, everything is done based on the `development` branch.
+Currently, everything is done based on the `develop` branch.
-Before you start working on an issue, create a new branch based on `development` and work on your changes.
+Before you start working on an issue, create a new branch based on `develop` and work on your changes.

 #### Commit your fix